-Diversity First’s mission is to be a trusted partner to organisations by helping managers and their employees rise above the psychological barriers which inhibit accepting greater diversity in the workplace across the organisation’s structure.
-Diversity First do this work by partnering with organisations in three specific ways:
+Diversity First’s mission to be a trusted partner to organisations by helping managers and their employees to rise above the social and psychological barriers which inhibit their acceptance of greater diversity across the occupational community.

-Thirdly, we help senior managers and their employees progress the dialogue on worldview diversity.
-From this perspective, we consider the variation and interpretation that managers and their employees make about ‘self’ concepts.
-In other words, how each employee conceptualises and interprets the meaning of their ‘real self.’
-We do this by catalysing thought provoking debates around topics such as notions of ‘the self,’ underpinned by debates around philosophy, politics, scientific beliefs and other diverse worldviews that shape our attitudes in the workplace and beyond.
-The point of all this work is to help senior leaders and their team members critically analyse how they have constructed their self definition.
-Another significant point of this work is to help organisational members discover and delineate the boundaries between their ‘work self’ and their ‘real self’ in order to more easily access their underlying feelings so they can interpret the world around them with less conscious and unconscious bias and, therefore, increasingly connect with the world around them with greater levels of sensibility and sensitivity.
+3. We encourage and assist senior managers and their employees to progress their dialogue on worldview diversity.
+From this perspective, we consider the variation in interpretations that managers and their employees reach about self concepts; in other words, how each employee conceptualises and interprets the meaning of their self-conscious self and transcend beliefs that reside in their unselfconscious self.
+We do this by catalysing thought-provoking debates around topics such as notions of ‘the self’, underpinned by debates around philosophy, politics, scientific beliefs and other diverse worldviews that shape our attitudes in the workplace and beyond.
+From this perspective, we help organisational members discover and delineate the boundaries between their work self and their unselfconscious self, in order to access and interpret their underlying feelings more easily.
+They may then interpret the world around them with less conscious and unconscious bias and, therefore, increasingly connect with the world around them with greater levels of sensibility and sensitivity.